From Pixels to BFS: High Maze Accuracy Does Not Imply Visual Planning: Results

 \subsection{Ultra-Hard Ceiling}

 Group~X ($20 \times 20$ grids, 8--25 traps, paths of 28--42 steps) tests the absolute ceiling of current models.
-Table~\ref{tab:ultrahard} shows per-maze results for GPT-5.4 at medium effort---the best-performing configuration on the core set.
+Table~\ref{tab:ultrahard} shows per-maze results for GPT-5.5 at medium effort---the best-performing configuration on the core set.

-GPT-5.4 drops from 91\% on the core set to \textbf{3/10} on ultra-hard.
-Average latency increases to 117 seconds (versus 38s on the core set), and 5/10 mazes hit the maximum output token limit (8,192 tokens).
-Of the 7 reachable ultra-hard mazes, the model falsely declares 4 unreachable---it runs out of reasoning budget before finding the path and defaults to reporting no solution.
-The two mazes it does solve have paths of 30 and 32 steps (the shorter end of the ultra-hard range), while all paths $\geq$37 steps are missed.
+GPT-5.5 drops from 96\% on the core set to \textbf{4/10} on ultra-hard---a one-solve improvement over GPT-5.4~medium (3/10) but the same qualitative ceiling.
+Average latency is 91 seconds (versus 28.6s on the core set), and 2/10 mazes hit the maximum output token limit (8,192 tokens).
+GPT-5.5 cleanly solves all three unreachable ultra-hard mazes (full JSON output, correct reach); GPT-5.4 medium also identified them as unreachable but hit the token limit on two of them ($\triangle$) and was credited with only one (107).
+Beyond that, GPT-5.5 still falsely declares the 41-step reachable maze unreachable and produces wrong paths on the 28-, 30-, and 42-step reachable mazes despite getting their lengths right.
+The pattern is consistent: longer reachable paths exceed the brute-force budget even for the strongest model.

-This provides direct evidence that models solve mazes through serial enumeration bounded by token budget: when the path exceeds what can be brute-forced within the thinking allocation, the model fails.
+This provides direct evidence that models solve mazes through serial enumeration bounded by token budget: when the path exceeds what can be brute-forced within the thinking allocation, the model fails---and the failure mode is the same for both GPT-5.4 and GPT-5.5.